MicrosoftDocs/MigrationPlaybookContent/README.md

 ## Folder Structure Overview
 All the files are organized in a structure that must be adhered to.
 It's not overly complicated and within the structure there is some freedom.
 With the exception of step files, everything is in JSON format.
 There is a section covering some [basic rules of JSON](#json).
 Step files take up the bulk of the actual content and are in Markdown format.
 We've created a [cheat sheet](#markdown) to help you.
+The rationale for making all these discrete files in their own folders is to make them reusable for different scenarios.

 ### en-US
 At the top level is the folder for the default language which is United States English.
 All content files should be placed in their respective subfolders under this folder.
 We will explore this further below.
 Other languages might be brought on later but any translations should be based on the files here in the `en-US` folder.
 So, if and when multiple languages become available, if you want content available in all languages it should first be made here and translated after.